 Can technology solve Earth's need for transformation?
 This was the major question at the SDG Bergen panel debate during the Arendalsuka 2019 festival.

 Rector Dag Rune Olsen from the University of Bergen welcomed the panellists and audience, filling a packed main deck on board the tall ship Statsraad Lehmkuhl at annual national event Arendalsuka.
-He then handed the microphone to moderator Ole Øvretveit from Arctic Frontiers, who introduced an all-women panel from industry, innovation and academia to give their unique perspective on how technology both can help and hinder the ongoing transformation to global sustainability in conjunction with the 2030 Agenda agreed upon by the UN member states, and which includes the global Sustainable Development Goals, SDGs.
+He then handed the microphone to moderator Ole Øvretveit from Arctic Frontiers, who introduced an all-women panel from industry, innovation and academia to give their unique perspectives on how technology both can help and hinder the ongoing transformation to global sustainability in conjunction with the 2030 Agenda agreed upon by the UN member states, and which includes the global Sustainable Development Goals, SDGs.

 Preparing for SDG Conference Bergen 2020

-The topic was chose to highlight the subject for the third National SDG Conference Bergen – Action/InAction: Technologies and Partnerships – taking place in Bergen in February 2020, where the university sector meets representatives from politics, diplomacy, civil society, industry and other SDG-interested parties.
+The topic was chosen to highlight the subject for the third National SDG Conference Bergen – Action/Inaction: Technologies and Partnerships – taking place in Bergen in February 2020, where the university sector meets representatives from politics, diplomacy, civil society, industry and other SDG-interested parties.
 The conference aims to promote critical debate and challenge stereotypes in the 2030 Agenda as well as stimulating partnerships across sectors and disciplines.